kristopherjohnson/wiringPi_gforth/README.md

 ## Installation

-Gforth can be installed on a [Raspbian](https://www.raspbian.org) system with `apt-get`:
+You can install Gforth on a [Raspbian](https://www.raspbian.org) system with `apt-get`:

     sudo apt-get install gforth

 Gforth's C interface requires a C compiler toolchain, which is usually already installed on a Raspbian system.
-It also requires [libtool](http://www.gnu.org/software/libtool/), which is usually not installed by default, but can be installed like this:
+It also requires [libtool](http://www.gnu.org/software/libtool/), which is usually not installed by default, so you can install it like this:

     sudo apt-get install libtool-bin